Honeyjar1000/MedicalUnlearning/README.md

 This project aims to verify unlearning methods can be applied to models trained for medical image classification tasks.

-Torch with CUDA is required for this project.

 ## Examine Data

 We consider several medical datasets from MedMNIST (https://medmnist.com/) shown in the table bellow: